magepeopleteam/mage-eventpress/readme.txt

 Contributors: magepeopleteam, aamahin
 Tags: event, woocomerce events manager, events manager, Wordpress Events plugin, Events plugin, wp events Requires at least: 5.3
-Stable tag: 3.9.9
+Stable tag: 4.0.0
-Version: 3.9.9
+Version: 4.0.0
-Tested up to: 6.2
+Tested up to: 6.3
 WC requires at least: 3.0
 WC tested up to: 6.5
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Event Manager and Tickets Selling Plugin for WooCommerce is a Event Plugin for WordPress which is based on WooCommerce.
+Event Manager and Tickets Selling Plugin for WooCommerce is an Event Plugin for WordPress that is based on WooCommerce.

 == Description ==
 Event Manager and Tickets Selling Plugin for WooCommerce is one of the best, simplest event management plugins available in the WordPress directory.
 It's also the best event manager plugin for WordPress, because it uses WooCommerce to take payments.
 This provides freedom to use popular payment getaways via WooCommerce.
 Event Manager and Tickets Selling Plugin for WooCommerce supports all WordPress versions and can be used to create any type of event.

 ###  Free Version Plugin Features:

-➡ Support All Payment Method available in WooCommerce.
+➡ Support All Payment Methods available in WooCommerce.
 ➡ Cross Browser Support – (Chrome, Firefox, Safari, Opera, Etc.)
 ➡ Responsive and SEO Friendly.
 ➡ Multilingual Translation Support
-➡ Available Short Code for Customizing Events & For Showing Event In Any Web Page.
+➡ Available Short Code for Customizing Events & For Showing Events In Any Web Page.
 ➡ Event Name & Event Description
 ➡ Manage Event Ticket Type, Quantity, Prices, Category & Organizer.
 ➡ Event Extra Service with Price & Quantity Management.
-➡ Show Event Venue Using Google Map.
+➡ Show Event Venue Using Google Maps.
-➡ Option of Adding Event Start Date, End Date and Multi Date & Time.
+➡ Option of Adding Event Start Date, End Date, and Multi Date & Time.
 ➡ One Click Event Rest Option.
 ➡ View Registered Attendee from WooCommerce Order Details.
 ➡ Multiple Event Templates (You can select a different template for each event) ➡ Works with Any Standards Compliant WordPress Theme.
-➡ WooCommerce Support, You can Sell product and Event Separately.
+➡ WooCommerce Support, You can Sell products and Event Separately.
 There is no mixing with Event with the WooCommerce Products.
 ➡ [View Live PRO Version Demo For Business Event](https://event.mage-people.com/)

 ###  [Pro Version](https://mage-people.com/product/mage-woo-event-booking-manager-pro/) Plugin Features
-➡   Download PDF tickets for event attendee.
+➡   Download PDF tickets for event attendees.
 ➡   Custom Registration Form for Event Attendees.
-➡   Automatic Email Conformation Message and Pdf Tickets Mailing Features ➡   Export Attendee List as CSV Format.
+➡   Automatic Email Conformation Message and Pdf Tickets Mailing Features ➡   Export Attendee List in CSV Format.
 ➡   [Buy Event Manager and Tickets Selling Plugin for WooCommerce Pro](https://mage-people.com/product/mage-woo-event-booking-manager-pro/)